Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Conclusion

-\subsection{Conclusion}
+We conduct ablation studies on the weighting coefficient $\lambda$ in decoupled advantage aggregation and the clipping range $\sigma$ in clipped reward shaping.
+Figure~\ref{fig:lambda} shows that overly large $\lambda$ impedes convergence of the primary reward, as excessive emphasis on diversity regularization interferes with task optimization, while very small $\lambda$ leads to insufficient diversity preservation.
+These results suggest that $\lambda$ can effectively balance reward optimization and diversity maintenance.

+Figure~\ref{fig:clip} examines the effect of the clipping range $\sigma$ on training dynamics.
+When $\sigma$ is too small, the diversity reward saturates at the clipping boundaries in early training, weakening effective diversity signals and causing rapid diversity decay.
+Combined with per-prompt normalization, this increases the variance of the diversity advantage in later stages, introducing gradient noise that slows reward convergence.
+A moderate clipping range alleviates these issues by suppressing extremes while preserving informative variation.
+Compared to a larger range (e.g., $\sigma{=}2$), $\sigma{=}1$ better controls outliers in the normalized diversity advantage, yielding more stable training.
+Overall, $\sigma$ affects training stability more than final performance, serving as a practical mechanism for robust optimization.

+\section{Conclusion}

-In this paper, we delved into the curse of diversity collapse in RL fine-tuning of generative models, and proposed an innovative framework that systematically incentivizes output diversity for versatile image generation.
-Our method mitigates diversity collapse from three distinct dimensions: reward-concentrated sampling, noise-conditioned prompting, and diversity optimization via reward shaping.
-Comprehensive experimental results verify that our method consistently achieves superior Pareto frontiers, reconciling high generation diversity with strong task alignment.
-We hope that our analysis and framework will provide a coherent foundation for future research into diversity-preserving techniques for large-scale generative models.
+In this paper, we study the challenge of diversity collapse in RL fine-tuning of generative models and introduce DRIFT, a principled framework that incentivizes output diversity for versatile image generation.
+Our method mitigates diversity collapse from three complementary dimensions: reward-concentrated sampling, noise-conditioned prompting, and diversity-aware reward shaping.
+Extensive experimental results demonstrate that DRIFT consistently achieves more favorable reward-diversity Pareto frontiers, reconciling high generation diversity with strong task alignment.
+These results suggest that diversity preservation is compatible with reward optimization and can contribute to robust and controllable generative modeling.
+We hope this analysis and framework provide a foundation for future diversity-preserving RL fine-tuning of generative models.

-A limitation of our approach is the reliance on an auxiliary module for calculating intra-group diversity, which may increase computational complexity.
-Future work could obviate the need for this external component by leveraging the model’s internal latent representations to derive diversity metrics.
-Another promising direction involves extending our approach to video and 3D generation, where the challenge of diversity collapse is equally prevalent.
+A limitation of our approach is its reliance on an auxiliary module for computing intra-group diversity, which introduces additional computational overhead.
+Future work could reduce this cost by leveraging the model's internal latent representations to derive diversity metrics.
+Another promising direction is to extend our approach to video and 3D generation, where diversity collapse is also prevalent.

 {\arabic{theorem}}